fluttercandies/flutter_scrollview_observer/README.md

 This is a library of widget that can be used to listen for child widgets those are being displayed in the scroll view.
+## Feature

+- [x] Observing child widgets those are being displayed in the scroll view
+- [x] Supports scrolling to the specified index location

 ## Support
 - [x] `ListView`